- £418 per week

 Shop: 1 mile Pub: 100yds

 NOTES: No smoking.
 WiFi provided.
+Important information about internet usage.
 Mobile phone reception varies.
+Information about mobile phone coverage.
 Coin-operated launderette facilities available on site.

 Based around a thriving harbour Falmouth is gateway to the beautiful Fal River which runs through an Area of Outstanding Natural Beauty.
 The town is famous for its creative buzz with many art galleries displaying contemporary works and venues showcasing independent films and live bands.
 The many reasons to visit include, the fascinating maritime heritage; the Areas of Outstanding Natural Beauty - perfect for walking and family days out; watersports; boat trips running from the pier and quay; and plenty of family-friendly attractions.
 Falmouth is surrounded by several fantastic beaches and is known for its year-round events calendar.